-Nottingham Spirk co-founder John Nottingham and designer Bill Nottingham spoke about innovation recently at Cleveland’s venerable City Club.
+Nottingham Spirk co-founder John Nottingham and Vice President Bill Nottingham spoke about innovation recently at Cleveland’s venerable City Club.
 Here are some highlights.

 John, speaking on company’s origins in a garage in University Circle:

 We just started innovating there, for companies big and small.
 We didn’t know where it would go, we just knew that if you do innovation right and you have an ecosystem that makes sense and you have an environment that’s conducive to innovation, and you have an open mind and a sharing, flat organization, there’s no limit to what you can do.

 John, on how the design of Pixar’s headquarters inspired the company to chose an old church to house its Innovation Center:

 We wanted to stay in University Circle, didn’t know if we could find anything that could occupy our design and our insights and our prototyping and our engineering [teams].
 You have to be creative, so we looked at this church, this Christian Science church that was available.
 And it doesn’t look like Pixar [headquarters], but it acts like Pixar.
 It’s got a central atrium.
 It’s got stacked floors, five floors.
 Everybody bumps into each other all day long.
 It just made sense to us.